Impact factor of animal increases again

 animal publishes the best, innovative and cutting-edge science that relates to animals (farmed or managed) used for animal production, and that is relevant to whole animal outcomes, and/or to animal management practices.
 The rise in IF provides a strong basis to continue to develop and improve the journal.

 Isabelle Ortigues-Marty, Editor-in-Chief said ‘animal is showing constant growth in size and quality.
-In 2019, the journal published 362 peer-reviewed research and review articles, including articles from major International Conferences, covering disciplinary and multidisciplinary research from all continents.

 The journal is engaged in improving the transparency and the reproducibility of published research, defending values of scientific excellence and ethics.